-MELINDA: Yes!
+MJ: Yes!
 Though I actually quite liked Sapphire, at least until she became completely consumed by her weirdly passive pursuit of Prince Franz, my favorite characters were Captain Blood and Hecate.
 I would have happily read entire books about them.
 I rather wished that Sapphire would ditch Franz and fall for Blood, but I suppose it was never meant to be.

 MICHELLE: And, really, Hecate is probably the best example of a character who defies gender roles, since she’s perfectly happy defining herself for herself and has no wish to consume Sapphire’s girl heart (which her witch mother, Madame Hell, keeps trying to steal on her behalf) and take up some passive, “feminine” identity.
 She’s independent, level-headed, and one of the few truly good characters in the story.
 Plus, she can turn herself into a goat!

-MELINDA: Speaking of all the heart-exchanging business, I’d say that probably the only time I actually appreciated it, was when Plastic ingests Sapphire’s boy’s heart, and suddenly becomes a decent man, instead of a selfish, sniveling boob.
+MJ: Speaking of all the heart-exchanging business, I’d say that probably the only time I actually appreciated it, was when Plastic ingests Sapphire’s boy’s heart, and suddenly becomes a decent man, instead of a selfish, sniveling boob.

 MICHELLE: Oh yes, I quite agree!
 And he promptly begins championing women’s rights!
 This makes him the second character in the series (after Hecate) to go his own way and oppose the evil schemes of a parent.
 I wonder if this is Tezuka’s way of saying that the younger generation is going to get things right regarding equality whereas their parents are hopeless.

-MELINDA: That may be a generous assumption, but I’ll give it to him if you will.
+MJ: That may be a generous assumption, but I’ll give it to him if you will.
 You know, I think what’s most disappointing to me about Princess Knight is that I feel like I really could have liked it.
 Tezuka’s artwork is so much fun here, and so full of life.
 And I’m really fine with the “Looney Tunes approach,” as you so brilliantly put it.
 I think this manga could have been a lot of fun.
 But the gender issues are so profound, they kinda take over the whole thing for me.

 MICHELLE: I’m not sure I could’ve liked it even without the gender issues giving me fits.
 The plotting is just so random sometimes.
 Early on, there’s a scene where Sapphire is letting herself be collected by Duke Duralumin’s men as a potential consort for his then-still-feeble-minded son, Plastic.
 And Franz rides in from, like, the next kingdom over to rescue her, and then rides back home again a few panels later.
 Or then there’s my favorite spot of wtf, the scene where Blood quickly escapes slavery by coercing a nearby beetle into chewing through some ropes.
 Everything’s so fast, furious, and madcap that poignant things aren’t given time to sink in.

-MELINDA: Hee hee, yeah, it’s like that.
+MJ: Hee hee, yeah, it’s like that.
 Is it wrong that I find that fun?
 Or maybe I find it fun, because the poignant stuff doesn’t sit right.
 I can enjoy something that’s silly and madcap for that alone, and Princess Knight works better as that for me.
 Overall, I’d say I liked the silly, unbelievable parts the most.
 Also, I love every scene that Blood is in.
 Heh.

 MICHELLE: It’s not wrong for anyone to like what they like! :) I’m just hard to please, comedy-wise, so many of the gags just left me blinking impassively at the page.
 I feel bad for being so down on Princess Knight, because now that it’s over I find myself growing fond of the idea of it again.
 And though it may not have lived up to its reputation for me, I nonetheless wonder if it wasn’t the origin of certain shoujo tropes, like, say, all of the guys instantly falling in love with the passive heroine, or the contingent of jealous fangirls.

-MELINDA: As disappointed as I might have been with it, I really am grateful to have had the opportunity to read it.
+MJ: As disappointed as I might have been with it, I really am grateful to have had the opportunity to read it.
 It may not be my favorite of Tezuka’s works (or really even close), but I’m quite enamored of his artwork, as always, and even now as I’m just flipping through, I’m struck by the beauty and flow of what’s on the page.

 MICHELLE: Oh, I am definitely exceedingly grateful to the folks at Vertical for licensing the work and producing such a beautiful edition.
 I’m also pleased to note that I didn’t spot a single typo in their text, and found that the translation actually included some rather sophisticated words without any hint of awkwardness.

-MELINDA: So thanks, Vertical, for giving us the chance to experience Princess Knight!
+MJ: So thanks, Vertical, for giving us the chance to experience Princess Knight!

 For more of this week’s MMF bounty, please visit the Osamu Tezuka MMF Archive, hosted by Kate Dacey at The Manga Critic!

-More full-series discussions with Melinda & Michelle:
+More full-series discussions with MJ & Michelle:

 Fruits Basket | Wild Adapter (with guest David Welsh)